hazcod/maclaunch/README.md

 How does it work?
 -------------
 Lists plist files in /Library/LaunchAgents and /Library/LaunchDaemons.
-It moves it to ${file}.disabled to launchctl does not read them anymore.
+It moves it to ${file}.disabled so launchctl does not read them anymore.
 It does **not** alter the contents in any way.
 It does not support JSON plists (for now).

 Usage